Stevecmd/aws-bootcamp-cruddur-2024/journal/week0.md

 ### Install AWS CLI

-- We are going to install the AWS CLI when our Gitpod enviroment lanuches.
+- We are going to install the AWS CLI when our Gitpod enviroment launches.
 - We are are going to set AWS CLI to use partial autoprompt mode to make it easier to debug CLI commands.
 - The bash commands we are using are the same as the [AWS CLI Install Instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)